uatilman/spring-gb-ht3/src/main/webapp/resources/assets/ckeditor/plugins/codesnippet/lib/highlight/README.md

 - URL:     http://highlightjs.org/

 For the license terms see LICENSE files.
-For authors and contributors see AUTHORS.en.txt file.
+For users and contributors see AUTHORS.en.txt file.